cydtseng/Kits/README.md

-Shellcoding
+SHELLCODING
 =======
-A collection of code just for fun and exploration.
+A collection of code for fun and exploration.
 -----------

 ### Spawning a Shell